anson-vandoren/linak-desk-spec/spec.md

 emulator, to try to learn more about the communication protocol.
 Also, I may try to decompile the Android app APK to see if I can learn anything there.

+# Decoding desk capabilities

+Earlier, I had seen that during the handshake process, the Desk Control app sent my emulated desk the 0x7F-80 command on the 0011 characteristic.
+After having decompiled the source of the Android app, I found that this command maps to `GET_CAPABILITIES`.
+The response that my real desk gives to this is the 4 byte response 0x01-02-23-01.
+Looking at the `Dpg.class` file, in the `handleChangeDPG()` method, it looks like the first byte needs to be `01`, second byte can be anything, and then the final two bytes are the actual capabilities, so in the case of my actual desk, it's `0x23-01`.
+The second byte here `0x01` seems to have something to do with 'references', although I don't understand that yet.
+The first byte, though, is more interesting.
+Of this byte:

+  - The first 3 bits tell how many memory locations the desk has (mine has 3)
+    - b011
+  - 4th bit is "AutoUp"
+  - 5th bit is "AutoDown"
+  - 6th bit is "BleAllowed"
+  - 7th bit is "HasDisplay"
+  - 8th bit is "HasLight"

+My desk only has the 6th bit set (for BLE allowed), which maps to the actual hardware I have.
+To test this, I'm going to try setting 4 memory positions, and turning on the AutoUp/AutoDown/HasDisplay/HasLight, and see if I can see some corresponding changes in the app.

+A bit string of b11111100 should give me what I'm looking for, which is equivalent to 0xFC, so the full response I want to send is 0x01-02-FC-01.

+OK, so that seemed to work.
+I definitely have 4 memory positions to choose from on the app now, as well as a new settings page that gives me the option to turn on AutoUp and AutoDown (after accepting the ToS, which probably says automatic motion can be dangerous).

+I don't know how to check the HasDisplay/HasLight.
+The handshake seems to be the same as it was before even with these turned on, and I don't see anything different in the app that would signify these were successfully changed, but I think it's safe to say they were based on the other two.

+# Handling movement commands

+I want my emulator to be able to "move" up and down when the app commands it to.
+I already have a way to keep track of my current position on the ESP32, so I just need a fake speed (I'll figure out how to get/set real speed later), and then monitor the commands for motion.

+I did some testing on my real desk with the BLE Explorer, and if I send an up/down command to the 0002 characteristic, the desk moves some preset amount and then stops.
+If I send the command repeatedly (i.e., send a new command before the preset amount of motion stops), the desk continues in a smooth motion.
+From the `LinCommand.class` file, I see that up should be 0x47-00 and down should be 0x46-00.
+When the movement is complete, the app will send two stop commands (based on `void stop()` in Desk.class):

+  - One Lin `STOP_MOVEMENT` command (0xFF-00)
+  - One ReferenceInputCommand `deskStop` (0x01-80), to characteristic ONE

+I'm not 100% sure yet, but I think the ReferenceInputCommands are to set a moveTo position command, so setting stop on that characteristic here is just a safety measure, but doesn't really do anything since we were doing a job motion instead of point-to-point.

+Either way, I'll try to handle all these cases in my code

+Height is read from from ReferenceOutput.ONE, as little-endian bytes.
+For
+exanple:

+`0x99-05-00-00` is read as 0x00-00-05-99, or just 0x05-99, which is 1433dec.
+This number is divided by 100 to get centimeters

+I implemented a callback on the COMMAND characteristic (0002) and listened for the UP/DOWN/STOP commands.
+I'm not sure what distance the actual desk moves on a single down command, but I chose 1cm.
+The implementation is kind of hacky for now and probably not realistic, but this just needs to be a proof of concept, and it works on that.

+In the loop() function, I'm continuously checking if `lastHeight` differs from `currentHeight` (which is being updated in the callback), and if they are different, I'm notifying the client about the new current height, and setting `lastHeight` appropriately.

+It works well in practice, and moving up/down from the Desk Control app now also updates the height both on the MCU, and in the app.

+I could do more with this emulator, but instead I want to get going on building a client app to connect to my real desk, which is the ultimate goal of this project.
+To do this, I'll need:

+- A web server on the ESP32 to show things like:
+  - Current position
+  - Up/down controls
+  - Show saved positions (and let move to)
+  - Desk connected to
+  - Controls to help connect to a new desk
+  - Controls to connect to MQTT
+  - Controls to connect to WiFi
+- A connection to MQTT
+  - Update MQTT topics when position change
+  - Listen on MQTT topics to know when to move up and down

 # Side notes:

 - I'm using a NodeMCU-ESP32s board, and I kept needing to hold down the reset